As a blogger, an email list is one of the most important things you need to have in order to grow your audience and if you ever plan to sell anything.

 Automations or autoresponders are pre-written and pre-scheduled emails that are automatically sent when trigger by an action.
 In most cases, when a user subscribes to your list.
-Automations are ideal for a welcome series or sales funnel, which I will get into more detail later in this series.
-ConvertKit’s automation feature is included in the monthly fee, while Mailchimp’s is a paid upgrade.
+Automations are ideal for a welcome series or sales funnel.

-Overall I recommend ConvertKit if you’re planning to sell online products as it’s totally worth the investment.
-You can try your first month for FREE by signing up HERE!
+Overall I recommend ConvertKit if you’re planning to sell digital products and services as it’s totally worth the investment.
+You can try it free for 14 days by signing up HERE!

 MailerLite is a budget-friendly option with a really nice interface and great customization features.
 Their automation system is referred to as “Automation Workflow.”
 They also have step-by-step video tutorials to help get you started.